Do software vendors offer ‘Vendor Certification’ to SAM tools?

-We have noticed that there seems to be an increasing misunderstanding in the market about certain vendor tools being ‘certified’ by Oracle, IBM and Microsoft.
+We have noticed that there seems to be an increasing misunderstanding in the market about certain SAM tools have received ‘vendor certification’ by Oracle, IBM and Microsoft.
 Whether this is through genuine mistake or a deliberate attempt to misrepresent the facts, we don’t know.
 But the fact is that there are no vendor certifications for software licence management tools.
-So, any organization that is presenting this to you as a fact needs to be treated with suspicion.
+So, any organization that is presenting this to you as a fact, needs to be treated with suspicion.

 Oracle SAM Vendor Certification